wildcomputations/wp-gpx-maps/readme.txt

 You can use the following shortcodes:

 1. gpx: Relative path to the GPX file
-1. width: Width in pixels
+1. width: Map width (value in percent)
-1. mheight: Map height
+1. mheight: Map height (value in pixeln)
-1. gheight: Graph height
+1. gheight: Graph height (value in pixeln)
 1. skipcache: Do not use cache.
 If TRUE might be very slow (default is false)
 1. download: Allow users to download your GPX file (default is false)
 1. summary: Print summary details of your GPX track (default is false)